 Most songs that tell a story can be told from a different point of view.
 The song “Martha,” for example, could be retold from Martha’s point of view.
 You could ask students to imagine Martha is telling a friend about the phone call from Tom.

-Thanks to: Tamara Jones, who presented the summarizing idea in her presentation “Singing the Way to English Success” at TESOL 2012, and alessandra.edublog, where you will find the lyrics to “Sk8er Boi” and more activities for this song.
-(Tamara Jones’ articles–in fact, all the articles–on the “Teacher Talk” blog at AzarGrammar.com are recommended.)
+Thanks to: Tamara Jones, who presented the summarizing idea in her presentation “Singing the Way to English Success” at a TESOL conference.

 Other songs that tell a story:

 - “Love Yourself” (Justin Bieber, 2015) The official video for this song tells a story.
 It features dancers who are married in real life and is appropriate for most classrooms.
-Working together, my low-intermediate students wrote this summary of the video:
+My low-intermediate students watched the video and then wrote the summary below.
+For more teaching ideas, please see the Lesson Plan.

 A couple is having a difficult time.